ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 `validateFieldSettings()`

-Before the Public API stores settings for the `FieldType` in a `FieldDefinition`, the type is asked to validate the settings (which were provided by the user).
-As a result, the `FieldType` must return if the given settings comply to the schema defined by `getSettingsSchema()`. `validateValidatorConfiguration()` Analog to `validateFieldSettings()`, this method verifies that the given validator configuration complies to the schema provided by `getValidatorConfigurationSchema()`.
+The type is asked to validate the settings (provided by the user) before the Public API stores those settings for the `FieldType` in a `FieldDefinition`.
+As a result, the `FieldType` must return if the given settings comply to the schema defined by `getSettingsSchema()`.
+`validateValidatorConfiguration()`

+ Analog to `validateFieldSettings()`, this method verifies that the given validator configuration complies to the schema provided by `getValidatorConfigurationSchema()`.

 It is important to note that the schema definitions of the `FieldType` can be both of arbitrary and serializable format, it is highly recommended to use a simple hash structure.
 You should follow the [Best practices](../guide/best_practices.md) in order to create future proof schemas.

 !!! note

     Since it is not possible to enforce a schema format, the code using a specific Field Type must basically know all Field Types it deals with.

 This will also apply to all user interfaces and the REST API, which therefore must provide extension points to register handling code for custom `FieldType`.
 These extensions are not defined, yet.